d630/bevent/README.md

         events.sh <options> [<arguments>]

 Options:
-        -c                      Do not use a fifo queue, when initiating an event loop.
-Instead, work with coprocesses
-        -f                      Work with file events
-        -h                      Show this instruction
+        -C                      Use a coprocess, when initiating an event loop -F                      Use a fifo, when initiating an event loop -f                      Work with file events via inotifywait(1) -h                      Show this instruction
-        -i <info>               Input for postprocessing the inotifywait file loop with -f
+        -i <info>               Input for postprocessing the inotifywait(1) file loop with -f
         -k                      Kill any loop and purge the spool file -l                      Indicate to set up an event loop.
 Used with options -[fp]
-        -n                      Do not use a fifo queue, when initiating an event loop
         -p                      Work with time events having periods configured -v                      Print version